Manual ownCloud Upgrade

 An unhandled exception has been thrown: exception 'PDOException' with the message 'SQLSTATE[HY000]: General error: 1665 Cannot execute statement: impossible to write to binary log since BINLOG_FORMAT = STATEMENT and at least one table uses a storage engine limited to row-based logging.
 InnoDB is limited to row-logging when transaction isolation level is READ COMMITTED or READ UNCOMMITTED.'

-Please refer to db-binlog-label on how to correctly configure your environment.
+Please refer to MySQL / MariaDB with Binary Logging Enabled on how to correctly configure your environment.

 Occasionally, files do not show up after an upgrade.
 A rescan of the files can help:

 See the owncloud.org support page for further resources for both home and enterprise users.

 Sometimes, ownCloud can get stuck in a upgrade.
 This is usually due to the process taking too long and encountering a PHP time-out.
 Stop the upgrade process this way:

 If this does not work properly, try the repair function: